 - Medicinal plants or botanical medicines, that are made into teas, salves, ointments, purgatives and other substances,

 - Use of tobacco, either as an offering, or smoked,

 - Star gazing, crystal gazing, and hand-tremblers,

 - Storytelling to entertain, and also to illuminate the path to health and wellness, especially in relationships and communities.

 The majority of the examples above are specific to appointed Aboriginal healers and are not therapies that are easily accessible to the wider public.
 One important element of traditional Aboriginal healing that can be adapted and utilised by all is the emphasis on the connection between a human being and the planet itself.
 “View the earth as a source of life rather than a resource”.
 In this famous statement by Arvol Looking Horse he illustrates that in traditional Aboriginal healing, the earth’s health is seen to be very much connected to human health.

 Combining Western Medicine and Traditional Aboriginal Healing

 By recognising that the physical, mental, emotional and spiritual aspects of the human being are all interrelated and a weakness in any of these areas causes a person to become unbalanced, our treatments could be much more effective.
 Simple ways to integrate Aboriginal healing techniques into our current medicine model include offering teaching on appropriate diet and nutrition in the treatment of diseases such as high blood pressure, type 2 diabetes or depression.
+Better access to health care providers who have time to listen, because very little insight into a condition can be gained in a 10 minute consultation.
 Other ways could be integrating talk therapy or meditation into treatments, or just acknowledging that being with someone who helps you feel at peace is healing in itself.